thosgood/this-weeks-finds/markdown/1-50/week23.md

 homotopy equivalent" to a CW complex.
 I won't burden you with the definitions here; I learned this stuff once upon a time from

-4) Elements of Homotopy Theory, by George W. Whitehead, Springer-Verlag, Berlin, 1978.
-ISBN 0-387-90336-4
+4) _Elements of Homotopy Theory_, by George W. Whitehead,
+Springer-Verlag, Berlin, 1978.
+ISBN `0-387-90336-4`

 Anyway, the Andrews-Curtis conjecture can be thought of as being about 2-complexes.
-In fact, a group presentation can be regarded as instructions for building up a 2-complex \-- start with a point, glue on 1-cells, one for each generator (obtaining a "bouquet of circles") and then glue on 2-cells, one for each relation, attaching their boundaries to the 1-cells in the manner presecribed by the relation.
+In fact, a group presentation can be regarded as instructions for building up a 2-complex -- start with a point, glue on 1-cells, one for each generator (obtaining a "bouquet of circles") and then glue on 2-cells, one for each relation, attaching their boundaries to the 1-cells in the manner presecribed by the relation.
 This 2-complex